Glay: 2001–2003

 After this period of massive success and a considerably steady style in their music, Glay's work took a turn in 2001.
 Their 2001 album One Love got mixed feelings among the fans, due to its disparities to their earlier works, with a different, generally poppier and experimental sound, and songs that had reggae and R&B influences.
 Their 2002 album Unity Roots and Family, Away, which was almost completely made of slow-paced songs and also had elements from other types of music (gospel, rap and traditional Okinawan music), was not welcomed by most fans.

 In spite of the "cold" reception these works had, the band reached No. 1 spot in the charts with both albums.
 Glay continued being successful with their tours in Japan.
 They proved to enjoy popularity outside Japan as well, in 2001, when members visited Thailand, Hong Kong, Taiwan and Korea to promote the Expo 2001 "Global Communication" and officially invited artists Dome, Nicholas Tse, Mayday and Jaurim to participate in one of the Expo concerts.
 The next year, they played outside Japan for the first time (not counting one concert in Hawaii for their fanclub members), when they played a sold-out live performance for a 35,000 audience in Beijing.
 The concert is the most expensive in China's history.
-Glay also met then-Chinese President Jiang Zemin.
+Glay also met then-CCP General Secretary Jiang Zemin.

 In 2003, they made a contract transfer from Pony Canyon to Toshiba EMI, the most expensive transfer in Japan's history, at 4 billion yen.
 Under the new company, Glay released their first DVD—single "Itsuka" and their first B-Side compilation albums, Rare Collectives Vol.1 and Rare Collectives Vol. 2.

 Also in 2003, an art gallery dedicated to Glay was opened in their hometown, Hakodate.
 "Art Style of Glay" was located in the Winning Hall, a famous building in the city and remained open until 2007.